 T.W.
 Cutler’s designs for the hotel consisted of only the front half of the building we know today; the Lobby, Libby’s, Dukes and the Princess rooms are all that visitors before 1910 would have seen.
 The main entrance to the hotel would have been on Osborne Road, beneath the ornate carved detailing of the hotel’s name with the two female figures topping the pillars each side of the doors.
 What is currently used as the main entrance was the second terrace, with stairs that led down to the larger landscaped garden which wrapped around the two sides of the hotel.
 The designs were grand and lavish with no expense spared.
 It was designed to make a statement, incorporating carved columns, engravings and details that still exist today, such as the marble pillars supporting the impressive painted-glass dome and the maritime paintings below.
 These features demonstrate the level of grandeur and luxury invested in the hotel at the time and give an indication of the type of guest that would have stayed.

-Portsmouth’s principle hotel and Southsea’s crowning jewel opened its doors once more on 19 May 1904 to grand fanfare and public celebration, being described by the Portsmouth News as a ‘Residential Palace which is certainly a credit to the town’.
+Portsmouth’s principal hotel and Southsea’s crowning jewel opened its doors once more on 19 May 1904 to grand fanfare and public celebration, being described by the Portsmouth News as a ‘Residential Palace which is certainly a credit to the town’.

 The hotel’s popularity grew within its new grander building and in 1909 it was decided the building would be extended to accommodate more guests.
 Sadly, the original architect, T.W.
 Cutler, passed away in 1909 and so the established London practice, Sir Arthur Blomfield and Sons, were hired to take on the extension work.
 The new designs saw the hotel almost double in size but continued to use Cutler’s style to preserve the overall language of the building, while making slight adjustments and modifications to enable Blomfield and Sons to put their own ‘stamp’ on the building.
 This means that many people today cannot tell the difference between the two halves of the building.
 There is, however, several small clues hidden around the hotel that hint at the history of the structure.
 The extension was completed in 1910.